 We get asked this all the time.

 Yes I said keep them closed all year long.
+Close your crawlspace vents in the summer.
+Close your crawlspace vents in the winter.
+Close your crawlspace vents in the spring and fall.
+CLOSE YOUR CRAWLSPACE VENTS.
 Yes, I know your dad doesn’t agree.
 I’m going to try to break this down Barney style.
 There are three important things to understand; temperature equilibrium, dew point, and humidity.

 Temperature equilibrium is when two spaces of air (or any two objects) transfer energy until they’re the same temperature.
 The hotter space will transfer its energy to the cooler space.